December 19, 2011

 We have seen in Psalm 73 that God holds the right hand of each believer and guides them continually.
 The presence of the living God in our lives results in direct guidance from Him.
 He promised thousands of years ago to be with each believer.
 Today, we will see the contrast between a physical body that may fail, and the spiritual strength of God that endures forever.
 When the Lord Jesus Christ becomes the power of our lives, when we focus more on Him and desire only God while we remain on earth, He becomes the strength of our heart.
 So, let us study Psalm 73 further.

 God in Heaven.
 Asaph completely understood that God inhabited heaven.
 Yet, God also held Asaph’s right hand continually, and Asaph knew it.
 In our thinking, we sometimes feel that God not only is in heaven, but we feel far from Him and our hearts yearn to be closer to Him.
-Asaph has no thoughts about a pantheon of different Gods in heaven, but only one God.
-In Deuteronomy 6:4, page 297, Moses proclaimed to Israel that the living God is only One God.
+Asaph has no thoughts about a pantheon of different gods in heaven, but only one God.
+In Deuteronomy 6:4, Moses proclaimed to Israel that the living God is only One God.
 This one God resides in heaven, but has direct, continuous contact with believers.
 Anytime you start thinking that God has lost touch with you, remember to check your right hand.
 He promised to hold it continually and forever.

 I Desire Nothing on Earth But God.
 In this same verse, Asaph tells us about his desire (“חָפַצְתּ”).
 This Hebrew term for desire means to take pleasure in, to delight in.
-Just as we delight in God, so also He delights in the steps of the man He leads (Psalm 37:23, page890).
+Just as we delight in God, so also He delights in the steps of the man He leads (Psalm 37:23).
 When you think about it, Asaph explains to us his innermost feelings during times of great turmoil, caused by bitterness about the wicked, resulting finally in Asaph being senseless and ignorant.
 In this low state, Asaph still knows that he delights in God, because the envy towards the wicked results only in bitterness and acting like a beast before God.
 We should examine very carefully the desires of our hearts.
-Asaph would tell me that that only thing on earth he desired was God.
+Asaph would tell me that the only thing on earth he desired was God.
 As you think about Christmas coming soon, think too about what you really desire.
 Gifts, relationships, healing–you name it.
 Think about desiring only God, like Asaph said.
 I see too that Asaph had to go through the envying of the wicked before He came to appreciate fully his relationship with God as paramount in every aspect.
-The counsel and presence of God in his life was far more precious that wealth and wickedness.
+The counsel and presence of God in his life was far more precious than wealth and wickedness.
 Perhaps you know people still on the journey of envying the wealthy and still seeking more money, bigger homes, nicer cars, the best schools, and so on.
 At some point, you will find the real treasure for believers is only God, and only the desire for God within your heart, spirit, and soul.
 We must truly love Him with all we are.

 Flesh and Heart May Fail.
 Asaph comprehended the limitations of his physical body and knew it would eventually fail, resulting in physical death.
 Likewise, Asaph also appreciated that spiritually, his heart may forsake him, being supremely deceitful and desperately sick (Jeremiah 17:9, page 1210-1211).
 For Asaph, the only hope for life resided in God.
 God alone provided the strength for living.